-The process for hiring seasonal and temporary employees may be delegated to the appropriate supervisor with each hire subject to final City Council approval.
+The process for hiring part-time, seasonal, and temporary employees shall be delegated to the appropriate supervisor with each hire subject to final City Council approval.
 Except where prohibited by law, seasonal and temporary employees may be terminated by the supervisor at any time, subject to City Council approval.
 The city has the right to make the final hiring decision based on qualifications, abilities, experience, and city needs.